 Common causes of motorcycle accidents may include:

-Road hazards such as potholes, blind spots, damaged signs, poor street lighting and construction site debris may be contributing factors to crashes.
+Road hazards such as potholes, blind spots, damaged signs, poor street lighting, and construction site debris may contribute to crashes.
 Reckless driving is another threat to the safety of motorcycle riders.

 According to analysis by 89.3 KPCC News, the most common cause of motorcycle fatalities are:

 - Broadside crash when a motorcyclist is hit on the side while making a left-hand turn (53%)